Olivia-the-G/react-to-my-portfolio/README.md

 This is my professional portfolio created using **React**.

 This portfolio is a compilation of all of my best projects to demonstrate my knowledge and skills to future employers.
-I am a UofT Bootcamp student just starting out in web development, but I am hoping to become a back-end dev once I am able to refine my learning and experience.
+I am a UofT Bootcamp graduate just starting out in web development, but I am hoping to become a back-end dev once I am able to refine my learning and experience.

 ## Table of Contents